-Like many cities around the United States, much of the soil on Portland’s peninsula has high levels of lead, which makes it unsafe to grow vegetables.
+Like many cities around the United States, much of the soil on Portland’s peninsula has high levels of lead, which makes it unsafe to grow many common vegetables.
 Since 1995, the City of Portland has been building community gardens to provide a safe place for residents to grow their own food.
 Cultivating Community now manages these 11 gardens.

-Here’s a list of the city’s current community garden sites.
+And here is a more detailed list of specific garden sites.
 Click on the garden name to access a Google Map.

 Built in 1995, Valley Street is the oldest community garden in Portland.
 The garden is located down the hill from the Western Promenade and is adjacent to the Valley Street Dog Park.
 Valley has 42 plots.